Homeopathic Treatment for Prostatitis and Prostate enlargement (BPH, BEP)

 Along with this, the other factors, such as food habits, likes and dislikes of the patient, sleeping patterns, family medical history, past medical history, and thermal attributes, are also taken into account while prescribing homeopathic medicine.

-The past medical history and family medical history of the patient helps us to understand the role of miasms and its dominance in the patient’s life.
+The past medical history and family medical history of the patient helps us to understand the role of miasms and their dominance in the patient’s life.

 Role Of Homeopathic Medicines: